 There have been several approaches to shape recognition based on spatial configurations of a small number of keypoints or landmarks.
-In geometric hashing [15], these configurations are used to vote for a model without explicitly solving for correspondences.
+In geometric hashing [16], these configurations are used to vote for a model without explicitly solving for correspondences.
 Amit et al. [2] train decision trees for recognition by learning discriminative spatial configurations of keypoints.
-Leung et al. [16], Schmid and Mohr [28], and Lowe [17] additionally use gray level information at the keypoints to provide greater discriminative power.
-Lowe's SIFT descriptor [17] [18] have been shown in various studies e.g. [22] to perform very well particularly at tasks where one is looking for identical point features.

-Recent work extends this approach to category recognition [9, 7, 8], and to three-dimensional objects[27].
+Leung et al. [17], Schmid and Mohr [27], and Lowe [18] additionally use gray level information at the keypoints to provide greater discriminative power.
+Lowe's SIFT descriptor has been shown in various studies e.g. [22] to perform very well particularly at tasks where one is looking for identical point features.
+Recent work extends this approach to category recognition [9, 7, 8], and to three-dimensional objects[26].

 It should be noted that not all objects have distinguished key points (think of a circle for instance), and using key points alone sacrifices the shape information available in smooth portions of object contours.
 Approaches based on extracting edge points are, in our opinion, more universally applicable.
-Huttenlocher et al. developed methods in this category based on the Hausdorff distance [13]; this can be extended to deal with partial matching and clutter.
+Huttenlocher et al. developed methods based on the Hausdorff distance [14].
 A drawback for our purposes is that the method does not return correspondences.
 Methods based on Distance Transforms, such as [11], are similar in spirit and behavior in practice.
 Work based on shape contexts is indeed aimed at first finding correspondences [3, 23] and is close to the spirit of this work.
 Another approach is the non-rigid point matching of [6] based on thin plate splines and "softassign".

-One can do without extracting either keypoints or edge points: Ullman et al propose using intermediate complexity features, a collection of image patches, [34, 33]
+One can do without extracting either keypoints or edge points: Ullman et al propose using intermediate complexity features, a collection of image patches, [32].

-For faces and cars the class specific detectors of [35, 30, 29] have been very successful.
+For faces and cars the class specific detectors of [33, 29, 28] have been very successful.
 These techniques use simple local features, roughly based on image gradients, and a cascade of classifiers for efficiency.
-Recent work on sharing features [32] has extended to multiclass problems.
+Recent work on sharing features [31] has extended this to multiclass problems.